 Ensuring that employees can safely report misconduct can be accomplished by implementing anonymous reporting software.
 For example, using Your Voice, you can simply click on an anonymous reporting button on the platform that directs them to a designated representative within your company.
 The two parties can then chat via an anonymous, encrypted email service

 Right to fair wages

 The pay gap in the US is narrowing, but according to the Pew Research Center, women still earn about 15% less than men.
-Besides gender, gender identity and expression, race, sexual orientation, marital status, parenthood, and age are categories protected by law to ensure that companies pay employees below their value.
+Besides gender, gender identity and expression, race, sexual orientation, marital status, parenthood, and age are categories protected by law to ensure that companies do not pay employees below their value.

 In the Equal Pay Act of 1963, Title VII of The Civil Rights Act of 1964, and the Lilly Ledbetter Fair Pay Act of 2009, legislators stipulate that employees must be paid according to their seniority, achievements, education, experience, or other equitable factors.

 In the US, unlike in most countries around the world, employees can be fired at any time based on what is called the “employment-at-will doctrine.”
 This doctrine presumes that the employment relationship is voluntary and either party can terminate that relationship at any time, with or without cause.
 Because of this, wrongful termination suits generally involve a charge of discrimination under Title VII of the Civil Rights Act of 1964.

 Cultural safety goes beyond the law’s basic protections to create a positive and mutually supportive work environment where people can show their true colors and bring their best selves to work every day.
 A healthy workplace will have lots of different kinds of people working together to achieve goals with mutual respect.

 Harassment, discrimination, and bullying can be subtle—which is why organizations need clear guidelines about what is acceptable and what is over the line.

 This should include: